 Ancient Somerset woodlands in springtime often have a carpet of flowering bluebells.
 They look beautiful but I've found them harder to photograph each year.
 The conservation trend of letting dead wood rot creates a woodland floor that is too untidy for the camera.

 The second favourite food plant of my favourite butterfly, the orange-tip.
 These flowers arrive during my favourite time of year - spring.

 Somerset has some fantastic steep-sided wooded valleys.
 These combes is where many ferns call home.
 Ancient in design these plants live in a landscape where I imagine dinosaurs could still live.

-Fungi, grasses, ferns, moulds and lichens.
-The combes - steep-sided wooded valleys - of Somerset provide an excellent environment for ferns.
+The combes of Somerset also provide an excellent environment for these damp loving plants.
 A large variety of wax caps grow in Lynchcombe.
 Lichens grow on the limestone outcrops, trees and old gates.

 Who can resist falling for leaves during autumn, or winter leaves covered in frost.
 I often find myself photographing bramble leaves when I lack other inspiration.

 Orchids are strange and unique.
 This sets them apart from other flowers.
 I'm gradually learning more about these flowers that I see when out photographing butterflies.

 Everyone loves Primroses.
 With short stems, and living in open woodland or shaded hedgerows, finding a group of primroses free from brush is quite a challenge.